bparanj/crystal/iac/docs/basics/upgrade.md

-No, running `apt upgrade` does not upgrade the operating system (OS) version.
+Running `apt upgrade` does not upgrade the operating system (OS) version.
 Instead, it upgrades all the installed packages to their latest versions available within the current OS release.
 This includes security updates, bug fixes, and minor version upgrades for software packages managed by `apt`, the package management system used by Debian, Ubuntu, and other Debian-based Linux distributions.

 ### What `apt upgrade` Does: